What Is the Abena Abri-Soft Superdry?

 If you’ve been through multiple bed pads and still wake up to a soaked mattress protector — or no mattress protector at all — the Abena Abri-Soft Superdry is one of the most recommended disposable bed pads on the market for a reason.
-This review covers what it actually does, who it suits, what its limitations are, and how it compares to lighter alternatives, so you can decide whether it belongs in your night management routine.
+This review covers what it actually does, who it suits, its limitations, and how it compares to lighter alternatives, so you can decide whether it belongs in your night management routine.

-What Is the Abena Abri-Soft Superdry?
+## What Is the Abena Abri-Soft Superdry?

 The Abri-Soft Superdry is a disposable, single-use bed pad (also called a disposable underpad or incontinence pad for beds) made by the Danish company Abena.
 It sits on top of the sheet — or under — and absorbs urine before it reaches the bedding beneath.
 Abena positions it specifically for heavy and high-frequency wetting, and the “Superdry” name refers to a superabsorbent polymer (SAP) layer that draws moisture away from the surface rapidly.

 It is available in two main sizes: 60×60 cm and 60×90 cm.
-For most children and teenagers, the 60×90 cm is the more practical choice, giving enough coverage for active sleepers who move during the night.
+For most children and teenagers, the 60×90 cm is the more practical choice, providing enough coverage for active sleepers who move during the night.

-Construction and Absorbency
+## Construction and Absorbency

-What’s inside
+### What’s inside

 The Abri-Soft Superdry uses a multi-layer construction: